 Historically, businesses have run their operations through a funnel, structuring teams as independent arms that solely focus on their specific goals.
 From lead generation to the sales funnel, to becoming a customer.

 However, the need for RevOps is more than its benefit to the internal business.
-According to Salesforce, 76% of customers expect consistency when interacting with varying departments of the company; however, 54% of customers feel that when communicating between different departments, it often feels like they are interacting with entirely separate companies.
+According to Salesforce, 76% of customers expect consistency when interacting with varying departments of the company; however, 54% of customers feel that when communicating between different departments, it often feels like they’re interacting with entirely separate companies.

-Ultimately, this leads to poor customer retention and can hamper the overall company image; therefore, it’s no wonder that Gartner predicts that by 2025, 75% of the highest-growth companies in the world will deploy a RevOps model.
+Ultimately, this leads to poor customer retention and can hamper the overall company image.
+Therefore, it’s no wonder that Gartner predicts that by 2025, 75% of the highest-growth companies in the world will deploy a RevOps model.

-Benefits of revenue operations:
+Benefits of revenue operations

 We’ve learned what it is, but what are some of the benefits of implementing RevOps?

-Predictable business growth:
+Predictable business growth

 Without RevOps, we can’t monitor the customer lifecycle as closely as we can post-alignment.
 When departments share data, tools, tech, and open communication, businesses can focus on targeting each stage of the customer journey with a unified approach.